nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/catalog-settings.md

   - If you want the price range to be entered manually, select the **Search page.
 Enter price range manually** checkbox.
     - If the setting above is enabled, enter the **Search page.
 Price 'from'**.
     - And the **Search page.
 Price 'to'**.
+- If the **Allow customers to search with manufacturer name** is enabled, customers can search by manufacturer name.
+- If the **Allow customers to search with category name** is enabled, customers can search by category name.

 ## Product reviews